eduardoagarcia/shef/README.md

   help_text: "Choose the deployment environment"

 # Confirmation (yes/no)
-- name: "confirm_deploy"
+- name: "Confirm Deploy"
+  id: "confirm_deploy"
   type: "confirm"
   message: "Deploy to production?"
   default: "false"
   help_text: "This will start the deployment process"

 # Password (input is masked)
-- name: "password"
+- name: "Password Input"
+  id: "password"
   type: "password"
   message: "Enter your password:"
   help_text: "Your input will be hidden"